cyrus-xc/Springboot-highThroughput-webApp/SpringWebApp/HELP.md

 to install WSL and setup Ubuntu 20.04: https://docs.microsoft.com/en-us/windows/wsl/install-win10
 3. Follow this guide to install
 Redis on WSL: https://www.digitalocean.com/community/tutorials/how-to-install-and-secure-redis-on-ubuntu-20-04
-4. Once Redis is installed, you can run `redis-cli` to connect to Redis server.
+4. Once Redis is installed, you can run`sudo service redis-server start` then run `redis-cli` to connect to Redis server.
 Take note of the ip address and port number.
 ![img.png](media/img.png)

 ### Run